 How Much Can I Borrow With a Subsidized Loan?

-The amount that you can borrow with a subsidized loan is determined by your school and that amount cannot exceed your financial need.
-The amount that you are allowed to borrow each year also depends on what year you are in school and your dependency status.
+The amount you can borrow with a subsidized student loan is determined by your school, and the amount can't exceed your financial need.
+The amount you can borrow each year also depends on your year in school and your dependency status.
 The following chart shows the annual and aggregate limits for subsidized loans as determined by the U.S. Department of Education.

-- Be a U.S. citizen, national, or permanent resident
+- Be a U.S. citizen, national or permanent resident

-- Be enrolled at least half-time
+- Be enrolled in school at least half time

 - Never have defaulted or owe a refund to any previous student loan or aid